A model of thermophoresis of colloidal proteins in water using non-Fickian diffusion currents: Results: Comparison with experiment

-To obtain a clearer estimate of the competing Fickian, non-Fickian diffusion currents and the solvation force-driven drift, which are in balance in the steady state, we show plots of these currents for each case under consideration against temperature in Fig.\ref{fig_current_comp}.
-In these figures, one can see that the BLGA and Poly-L-lysine have very similar current density profiles, whereas Lysozyme shows a very different profile.
-Moreover, the dominant role in the competition of currents is played between the non-Fickian current and the drift induced by the solvation forces in the case of Lysozyme.
-However, for BLGA and Poly-L-Lysine, the dominant competition is between the Fickian and non-Fickian currents.
-The non-Fickian diffusion current for Lysozyme follows the general trend of the solvation current, i.e., it increases in magnitude with increasing temperature.
-The Fickian diffusion current generally decreases with increasing temperature, then increases.
-This makes the Fickian current cross zero near about $22 \degree\text{C}$ for BLGA and Poly-L-Lysine, and near $25 \degree\text{C}$ for Lysozyme.
-This corresponds to a maximum of $C(T)$.
+To obtain a clearer estimate of the competing Fickian, non-Fickian diffusion currents and the solvation force-driven drift, which are in balance in the steady state, we show plots of these currents for each case under consideration against temperature in Fig.~\ref{fig_current_comp}.
+In these figures, one can see that the BLGA and Poly-L-lysine have very similar current density profiles, whereas Lysozyme shows a distinct profile, with the rise in the solvation current with temperature occurring more at the higher temperature end.
+Moreover, the dominant role in the competition of currents is played between the non-Fickian current and the drift induced by the solvation forces.
+The Fickian diffusion current is smaller in magnitude than the other two currents; however, it reverses direction when the corresponding concentration gradient changes sign with temperature, thereby changing the concentration gradient in space in the presence of a linear temperature gradient.
+This makes the Fickian current cross zero near about $22 \degree\text{C}$ for BLGA and Poly-L-Lysine, and near $25 \degree\text{C}$ for Lysozyme, as shown in Fig.~\ref{fig_pred}(a).

-From ref.\cite{iacopini2003thermophoresis, piazza2003thermal}, we find that a temperature difference of $\Delta T \sim 1\,\mathrm{K}$ is imposed over a plate length scale $\Delta x = 0.7\,\mathrm{mm}$, yielding a temperature gradient $\Delta T / \Delta x \approx 10^{3}\,\mathrm{K\,m^{-1}}$.
+From ref.~\cite{iacopini2003thermophoresis, piazza2003thermal}, we find that a temperature difference of $\Delta T \sim 1\,\mathrm{K}$ is imposed over a plate length scale $\Delta x = 0.7\,\mathrm{mm}$, yielding a temperature gradient $\Delta T / \Delta x \approx 10^{3}\,\mathrm{K\,m^{-1}}$.
 We have taken this value for $dT/dx$ in our calculations of current shown in Fig.~\ref{fig_current_comp}.
 In all these figures, the total current is zero, as shown by the dotted central line.
-Fig.\ref{fig_pred}(a) and (b) show the plot of concentration $C(T)$ and $dC(T)/dT$ against $T$ to present a visual guide as to where the Fickian current crosses the zero.
+Fig.~\ref{fig_pred}(a) and Fig.~\ref{fig_pred}(b) show the plot of concentration $C(T)$ and $dC(T)/dT$ against $T$ to present a visual guide as to where the Fickian current crosses the zero.
 Note that we have plotted concentrations only within the temperature range of the experiment.
 The temperature at the distribution's maximum corresponds to the transition temperature, which must happen.
 The transition temperature is the one at which the Soret coefficient vanishes.
 This can also be confirmed by comparing Fig.~\ref{fig_pred}(b), where the variation of the temperature derivative of Concentration with temperature is shown.

 The temperature-dependent particle concentration in our model in the strong concentration regime is